Accepted proposal: a goroutine leak profile in the Go standard library

 Note

-Until Go 1.27 the profile is behind a build flag.
+For now the profile is behind a build flag.
 Run the examples below with GOEXPERIMENT=goroutineleakprofile, or pprof.Lookup("goroutineleak") returns nil.
-From 1.27 on, it’s generally available and the flag is gone.
+Go 1.27 will make it generally available and drop the flag.

 From your own code